-The Office of Special Education and the Special Education Citizens' Advisory Committee (SECAC) are asking for your input on the proposed Baltimore County Public Schools' (BCPS) Special Education Staffing Plan for 2010-2011.
+The Office of Special Education and the Special Education Citizens' Advisory Committee (SECAC) are asking for your input on the approved Baltimore County Public Schools' (BCPS) Special Education Staffing Plan for 2010-2011.
+This input will be used to refine/revise the current staffing plan in preparation for drafting the BCPS' Special Education Staffing Plan for 2011-2012.
 These community sessions also provide an opportunity for parent input on other issues regarding special education.